 This OSPA recognises a young security professional – that is anyone below the age of forty (there is no restriction on the number of years spent in security) – who has excelled in his/her early career performance.
 This OSPA will be awarded to someone who has made an impact in the area of private security, for example as a analyst/researcher, working for a security supplier and/or corporate security (rather than police/military).
 This could be in any area of security activity, as a student, in the workplace or a combination, but it will be someone who has made a difference and is laying the basis for an outstanding career in security.

 This OSPA recognises contracted teams, those employed direct or a combination who work to ensure the safety and security at events.
 Whether a major concert or sporting occasion, or an exhibition or conference, the team must have displayed outstanding performance and commitment to security at the event.

 This OSPA recognises a successful security partnership that delivers outstanding performance.
 ‘Partnerships’ is an over used word in security.
 Frequently partnerships are identified as crucial to good security but often may involve little more than collaboration, a very different thing.
 What is known is that effective partnerships are most often the result of good planning around identifiable objectives designed to deliver specific benefits, and are typically characterised by good management/co-ordination.

 This OSPA recognises an outstanding manufacturer of products that service the security market.
 Manufacturers of any security product in any market can enter.
 The winner of this OSPA will have shown outstanding performance in manufacturing a leading-edge security product (or products), which has produced clear beneficial results for customers.

-This OSPA recognises an individual who has consistently shown outstanding performance over a career, at least 30 years, and has had a substantial impact on developing and improving security.
+This OSPA recognises a senior member of the security community.
+It recognises an individual who has consistently shown outstanding performance over an extended period of time and has had a substantial impact upon defining and driving standards in the security sector.